lkesteloot/unsong/unsong.md

 #### II.

-I don’t know if I’d thought to contribute to the fight somehow, but the symbols and energies flaring across the room from both sides the moment the door began to creak disabused me of the notion instantly.
-[Spectral Name!]
+I don’t know if I’d thought to contribute to the fight somehow, but the symbols and energies flaring across the room from both sides the moment the door began to creak disabused me of the notion instantly. [open-bracket]Spectral Name!]
 Sohu thought at me, and I spoke it faster than I’d ever spoken anything in my life and become invisible.
 The Other King floated almost leisurely through the mystical armaments hurled against him, pausing only to wipe away a few incantations here or there with a crimson sleeve.

 Nathanda leapt onto the Black Opal Throne and traced a mem, lamed and kaf.
 Melek, meaning “royalty” or “kingship”, but also reminescent of malak, meaning “angel”.
 A powerful double meaning, the natural weapon of a queen descended from Heaven.